jonnor/datascience-master/dat390/report.md

 The case study uses the Python programming language, and the machine learning frameworks scikit-learn and Keras.
-Prior familiarity with these tools will make it easier to start applying these to tasks of your own.
+Prior familiarity with these tools will make it easier to start applying the methods to tasks of your own.

 In summary, the goal is that after reading this report: a machine learning practitioner,